NicholasSynovic/nicholassynovic.github.io/content/summaries/segnet-a-deep-convolutional-encoder-decoder-architecture-for-image-segmentation.md

 ---
-title: 'A summary of by SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentations by Vijay Badrinarayanan et al.'
+title: 'A summary of by SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation by Vijay Badrinarayanan et al.'
 description: Posted in the IEEE TRANSACTIONS ON PATTERN ANALYSIS AND MACHINE INTELLIGENCE, 2017
 summary: Posted in the IEEE TRANSACTIONS ON PATTERN ANALYSIS AND MACHINE INTELLIGENCE,